Jacob Barrick

 More About Me

-Graphic designer focusing on surface design, brand identity, and marketing design.
-Background and experience with web and print.
+Graphic designer focusing on brand identity, marketing design, and textile and surface design.
+Background and experience with digital and print design.

 Graduate of the School of the Art Institute of Chicago and University of Northern Iowa.

-Loves science fiction, garment sewing, and collecting books and VHS tapes.
+Loves science fiction, garment sewing, vintage and designer toys, and collecting books and VHS tapes.

-Strong interest in experimental, retro-futuristic, and post-modern design.
+Strong interest in experimental, maximalist, retro-futuristic, and post-modern design.